Does Ozempic Cause Muscle Loss and How Can You Prevent It?

 1. Think Small, Not Heavy

-2. Why Smoothies and Shakes Work Well on Low-Appetite Days
+2. Smoothies and Shakes Work Well on Low-Appetite Days

 Liquids are often easier to handle than solid food when nothing sounds appealing.
 Smoothies and shakes go down more easily and don't trigger the same fullness response as dense meals.

-3. Using Protein Powder as a Tool, Not a Requirement
+3. Protein Powder Is a Tool, Not a Requirement

 Protein powder isn't mandatory.
 It's simply a practical option when food volume is limited or time is short.